-\textbf{Complexity: } The dominant factor of the complexity in the decentralized Oze protocol is graph processing such as merging and cycle-checking.
-The time complexities of both processes are $O(|V| + |E|)$ where $|V|$ and $|E|$ are the number of nodes and edges in a graph\footnote{Precisely, for the cycle check, it requires less nodes and edges since it is enough to only check the nodes that follow the commiting transaction.}, respectively.
-The graph processing must be done for each write records ($W$) and propagation records ($P$) which are read records and records found in the global ordering phase.
-Therefore, as a whole, the time complexity of the decentralized Oze protocol is $O((|W| + |P|)(|V| + |E|))$.
+The dominant factor of the complexity in the validation phase is graph processing, such as merging and cycle-checking.
+The time complexities of both processes are $O(|V| + |E|)$ where $|V|$ and $|E|$ are the number of nodes and edges in a graph\footnote{Precisely, the cycle check requires fewer nodes and edges since it is enough to only check the nodes that follow the transaction about to commit.}, respectively.
+The graph processing must be done for each record in the target record set $X_i$.
+Therefore, as a whole, the time complexity of the decentralized Oze protocol is $O(|X_i|(|V| + |E|))$.